CodeGradox/4chan-image-downloader/README.md

 ####Requires python 2.7####

-:tada: **New**: Now uses JSON instead of Regex to parse the HTML response!
+:tada: **New**: Now uses JSON instead of Regex to retrieve image links!

 Code has been cleaned up, making it is easier to read and is more modular.